PureMVC/puremvc-as3-demo-air-helloplaybook/README.md

 * Scale them up until they all look like a jigging mass of Jello(tm).
 Then scroll farther, most wrap around and become small, but some stay large.
 Let them decay.

 ## License
-* PureMVC AS3 / AIR / Blackberry Playbook Demo - HelloPlaybook - Copyright(c) 2010, Cliff Hall
+* PureMVC AS3 / AIR / Blackberry Playbook Demo - HelloPlaybook - Copyright © 2010, Cliff Hall
-* PureMVC - Copyright(c) 2007-2008 Futurescale, Inc.
+* PureMVC - Copyright © 2007-2008 Futurescale, Inc.
 All rights reserved.

 * Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: